binraker/FollowFocusMotorControl/README.md

 The Zhiyun crane 2 follow focus motors are cheap (at time of writing) and provide all the hardware you need to quietly drive a lens.
 They use a proprietary coms protocol that is similar to XModem.

-This work shows a simple hack https://www.youtube.com/watch?v=plnVgDFxTQg, https://www.instructables.com/35-Wireless-Follow-Focus-From-the-Crane-2/  but provides no code so this is my attempt to do somehting similar.
+This was inspired by this work which shows a simple hack https://www.youtube.com/watch?v=plnVgDFxTQg, https://www.instructables.com/35-Wireless-Follow-Focus-From-the-Crane-2/ but there is no code so this is my attempt to do something similar.

 Not in the above it suggests a different pinout to what I found worked.